Website speed – don’t lose potential paying customers

 In fact, we see that choosing the right website hosting, has the best effect when it comes to speed on websites.

-There is no doubt that the speed of your website plays a major role in how your digital marketing will perform.
+There is no doubt the speed of your website plays a major role in how your digital marketing will perform.

 Specifically, the speed has an influence on: